Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Computability obstructions

-\begin{definition}A \define{Turing machine} $\mathcal{TM}=(Q,\Gamma,\#,q_0,\delta,Q_F)$ is defined by: \begin{itemize} \item $\Gamma$ a finite alphabet, with a blank symbol $\#\notin\Gamma$.
-Initially, a one-sided infinite memory tape is filled with $\#$, except for a finite prefix (the input), and a computing head is located on the first letter of the tape; \item $Q$ the finite set of states of the head; $q_0\in Q$ is the initial state; \item $\delta : Q\times\Gamma\to Q\times\Gamma\times\{\leftarrow,\cdot\, ,\rightarrow\}$ the transition function.
-Given the state of the head and the letter it reads on the tape --- depending on its position --- the head can change state, replace the letter and move by one cell at most. \item $Q_F\subset Q$ the set of final states --- when a final state is reached, the computation stops and the output is the value currently written on the tape. \end{itemize}
+\begin{definition}A \define{Turing machine} $\mathcal{TM}=(Q,\Gamma,\#,q_0,\delta,Q_F)$ is defined by: \begin{itemize} \item $\Gamma$ a finite alphabet and a blank symbol $\#\notin\Gamma$; \item $Q$ the finite set of states of the head; $q_0\in Q$ is the initial state; \item $\delta : Q\times(\Gamma\cup\{\#\})\to Q\times(\Gamma\cup\{\#\})\times\{\leftarrow,\rightarrow\}$ the transition function. \item $Q_F\subset Q$ the set of final states. \end{itemize} Initially, a one-sided infinite memory tape is filled with $\#$, except for a finite prefix (the input), and a computing head in state $q_0$ is located on the first letter of the tape.
+At each time step, given the state of the head and the letter it reads on the tape --- depending on its position --- the head changes state, replaces the letter and moves by one cell at most, according to the transition function.
+When a final state is reached, the computation stops and the output is the value currently written on the tape.